nytud/HunTag3/README.md

 For lex features, the second argument specifies a lexicon file rather than a python function name.
 The specified token field is matched against this lexicon file.

-#Usage
+# Usage
-HunTag may be run in any of the following three modes:
+HunTag may be run in any of the following modes (see startHuntag.sh for overview and *huntag.py --help* for details):

-##train
+## train
-used to train a Liblinear model given a training corpus and a set of feature functions.
-When run in TRAIN mode, HunTag creates three files, one containing the liblinear mode and two listing features and labels and the integers they are mapped to when passed to liblinear.
+Used to train a model given a training corpus and a set of feature functions.
+When run in TRAIN mode, HunTag creates three files, one containing the model and two listing features and labels and the integers they are mapped to when passed to the learner.
 With the --model option set to NAME, the three files will be stored under NAME.model, NAME.featureNumbers and NAME.labelNumbers respectively.

-cat TRAINING_DATA | python huntag.py train OPTIONS
+    cat TRAINING_DATA | python3 huntag.py train OPTIONS

 Mandatory options:
-    -c FILE, --config-file=FILE
+- -c FILE, --config-file=FILE
-        read feature configuration from FILE
+    - read feature configuration from FILE
-    -m NAME, --model=NAME
+- -m NAME, --model=NAME
-        name of liblinear model and lists
+    - name of model and lists
-    -p PARAMS --parameters=PARAMS
-        pass PARAMS to liblinear trainer

 Non-mandatory options:
-    -f FILE, --feature-file=FILE
+- -f FILE, --feature-file=FILE
-        write training events to FILE
+    - write training events to FILE

-##bigram-train
+## bigram-train
 Used to train a bigram language model using a given field of the training data

-cat TRAINING_DATA | python huntag.py bigram-train OPTIONS
+    cat TRAINING_DATA | python3 huntag.py bigram-train OPTIONS

 Mandatory options:
-    -b FILE, --bigram-model=FILE
+- -m NAME, --model=NAME
-        name of bigram model file to be written
+    - name of model file and lists
-    -t FIELD, --tag-field=FIELD
-        specify FIELD containing the tags to build bigram

-##tag
+## tag
 Used to tag input.
-Given a maxent model providing the value P(t|w) for all tags t and words (set of feature values) w, and a bigram language model supplying P(t|t0) for all pairs of tags, HunTag will assign to each sentence the most likely tag sequence.
+Given a maxent model providing the value P(l|w) for all labels l and words (set of feature values) w, and a bigram language model supplying P(l|l0) for all pairs of labels, HunTag will assign to each sentence the most likely label sequence.

-cat INPUT | python huntag.py tag OPTIONS
+    cat INPUT | python3 huntag.py tag OPTIONS

 Mandatory options:
-    -m NAME, --model=NAME
+- -m NAME, --model=NAME
-        name of liblinear model file and lists
+    - name of model file and lists
-    -b FILE, --bigram-model=FILE
-        name of bigram model file
-    -c FILE, --config-file=FILE
+- -c FILE, --config-file=FILE
-        read feature configuration from FILE
+    - read feature configuration from FILE

 Non-mandatory options:
-    -l L, --language-model-weight=L
+- -l L, --language-model-weight=L
-        set weight of the language model to L (default is 1)
+    - set weight of the language model to L (default is 1)

-#Authors
+## most-informative-features
+Generates a feature ranking by counting label probabilities (for each label) and  frequency per feature and sort them in decreasing order of confidence and frequency.
+This output is usefull for inspecting features quality.

+    cat TRAINING_DATA | python3 huntag.py most-informative-features OPTIONS > modelName.mostInformativeFeatures

+Mandatory options:
+- -m NAME, --model=NAME
+    - name of model file and lists
+- -c FILE, --config-file=FILE
+    - read feature configuration from FILE

+## tag --printWeights N
+Usefull for inspecting feature weights (per label) assigned by the MaxEnt learner.
+(As name suggests, training must happen before tagging.)
+Negative weights mean negative correlation, which is also usefull.

+    python3 huntag.py tag --printWeights N OPTIONS > modelName.modelWeights

+Mandatory options:
+- N is the number of features to print (default: 100)
+- -m NAME, --model=NAME
+    - name of model file and lists
+- -c FILE, --config-file=FILE
+    - read feature configuration from FILE

+## --toCRFsuite
+This option generates suitable input for CRFsuite from training and tagging data.
+Model name is required as the features and labels are translated to numbers and back.
+CRFsuite use its own bigram model.

+# Usage examples

+## train-tag

+    # train
+    cat input.txt | python3 huntag.py train --model=modelName --config-file=configs/hunchunk.krPatt.cfg
+    # bigram-train
+    cat input.txt | python3 huntag.py bigram-train --model=modelName
+    # tag
+    cat input.txt | python3 huntag.py tag --model=modelName --config-file=configs/hunchunk.krPatt.cfg

+## CRFsuite usage

+    # train toCRFsuite
+    cat input.txt | python3 huntag.py train --toCRFsuite --model=modelName --config-file=configs/hunchunk.krPatt.cfg > modelName.CRFsuite.train
+    # tag toCRFsuite
+    cat input.txt | python3 huntag.py tag --toCRFsuite --model=modelName --config-file=configs/hunchunk.krPatt.cfg > modelName.CRFsuite.tag

+## Debug features

+    # train
+    cat input.txt | python3 huntag.py train --model=modelName --config-file=configs/hunchunk.krPatt.cfg
+    # most-informative-features
+    cat input.txt | python3 huntag.py most-informative-features --model=modelName --config-file=configs/hunchunk.krPatt.cfg > modelName.mostInformativeFeatures
+    # tag FeatureWeights
+    cat input.txt | python3 huntag.py tag --printWeights 100 --model=modelName --config-file=configs/hunchunk.krPatt.cfg > modelNam.modelWeights

+# Authors

+HunTag3 is a massive overhaul and some functional extension of the original HunTag codebase by Balázs Indig

-Huntag was created by Gábor Recski and Dániel Varga.
+HunTag was created by Gábor Recski and Dániel Varga.
 It is a reimplementation and generalization of a Named Entity Recognizer built by Dániel Varga and Eszter Simon.

-#License
+# License

-Huntag is made available under the GNU Lesser General Public License v3.0.
-If you received Huntag in a package that also contain the Hungarian training corpora for Named Entity Recoginition and chunking task, then please note that these corpora are derivative works based on the Szeged Treebank, and they are made available under the same restrictions that apply to the original Szeged Treebank
+HunTag is made available under the GNU Lesser General Public License v3.0.
+If you received HunTag in a package that also contain the Hungarian training corpora for Named Entity Recoginition and chunking task, then please note that these corpora are derivative works based on the Szeged Treebank, and they are made available under the same restrictions that apply to the original Szeged Treebank

-#Reference
+# Reference

 If you use the tool, please cite the following paper: